-Then there’s Sing, played by Stephen Chow, Sing is a wannabee thug, who reveres the Axe Gang and wants to let them know he’d be a valuable asset to their criminal activities.
-He does this by bullying or attempting to bully various citizens in Pig Sty, but he’s such an inept bully that he gets his ass regularly handed to him by: four-eyed, corporate accountants on the bus, the Landlady, various local ne’er-do-wells, and even his own partner, Bone, an ambition-less gentle soul, whose only mistake is being Sing’s loyal friend.
-Sing started down this wrongful path after being humiliated by a neighborhood bully as a child, when the Kung Fu move that he had been practicing (The Buddhist Palm Method) failed to protect him and a young, blind, ice cream seller.
+Then there’s Sing, played by Stephen Chow.
+Sing is a wannabee thug, who reveres the Axe Gang, and wants to let them know he’d be a valuable asset to their criminal activities.
+He does this by bullying, or rather, attempting to bully, various citizens in Pig Sty, but he’s such an inept bully that he gets his ass regularly handed to him by, nerdy corporate accountants, the Landlady, various local ne’er-do-wells, and even his own partner, Bone, an ambition-less , gentle soul, whose only mistake is being Sing’s loyal friend.
+Sing started down this path after being humiliated by a neighborhood bully, when he was a child, when the Kung Fu move that he had been practicing, (The Buddhist Palm Method), failed to protect him, and the blind, Candy seller.

-Humiliated, the Axe Gang call in a couple of musical assassins, whose instruments produce deadly phantoms that can kill and maim.
-Coolie is killed, and Donut and Tailor are fatally injured, but the assassins are driven away by the Landlady and Landlord, who also turn out to be martial arts masters.
-The Landlord specializes in Tai Chi Chuan, and can flow like water and band his body like rubber, and the Landlady has a spectacular talent called The Lion’s Roar.
+Humiliated, the Axe Gang call in a couple of musical assassins, whose instruments produce deadly phantoms, that kill and maim.
+Coolie is killed, and Donut and Tailor are fatally injured, but the assassins, (and the witnessing Axe Gang), are driven away by the angry Landlady and Landlord, who also turn out to be martial arts masters.
+The Landlord specializes in Tai Chi Chuan, and can flow like water, bending his body like rubber, and the Landlady has a spectacular talent called, The Lion’s Roar.

 The couple nurse Sing back to health at Pig Sty.
 Wrapped in a cocoon of bandages, Sing experiences a miraculous rebirth, as he reaches his full chi potential.
 He is a wholly different man now.
-He’s calm, balanced and deadly as he, once again, fights the Axe Gang, this time led by The Beast.
+He’s calm, balanced, and deadly as he, once again, fights the Axe Gang, this time led by The Beast.

-After defeating all of the Axe Gang by doing such whimsical things as, stepping on their feet, and tossing them into the air like fall leaves, Sing finally takes on The Beast.
+After defeating all of the Axe Gang by doing such whimsical things as, stepping on their feet, and kicking them into the air like leaves, Sing finally takes on The Beast.
 In an emotional turn of events, The Beast is not defeated through greater violence, but through Sing’s greater mastery of chi, and compassion, when Sing agrees to teach him how to be a martial arts master, too.

 I’d also like to make special mention of the music,which is awesome.
 The music is very energetic and fun.
 It really sells the action and is perfect in every scene.
 It’s so good that I made a special effort to buy the soundtrack, which wasn’t readily available in the US, at the time the movie was released.